raboley/the-heroes-journey/README.md

 > enter puzzle driven development

 To install pdd which will allow you to see if your puzzles will be created prior to pushing to origin.
-If you have malformed TODOs it can break pdd and cause it to do nothing and not tell you what is happening in the webhooks.
+If you have malformed puzzles it can break pdd and cause it to do nothing and not tell you what is happening in the webhooks.

 /**
- * @todo #1:30min Run serverside pdd as a github action so that I can better troubleshoot issues with puzzles not being created.
+ * @todo #1:30min/DEV Run serverside pdd as a github action so that I can better troubleshoot issues with puzzles not being created.
  */

 ```shell